wordofwarning/wordofwarning.org/current/2014-spring/kindle/index.md

 Box Office Tel: 0161 274 0600

 ####Access Information
-The performance lasts approximately XX minutes with no interval.
+The performance duration is to be confirmed; there will be no interval.
 Age advisory: 14+

 ####More